Recommendations & Conclusions

 The Government should publish a long-term strategy for science infrastructure investment.
 It should instruct the British Business Bank to ring-fence a percentage of its funds to support the development of innovation infrastructure in partnership with the private sector.
 (Recommendation, Paragraph 101)

-Government response.
 The government partially agrees with the recommendation.
 It points to an existing UKRI roadmap guiding infrastructure investment up to 2030 and states DSIT is exploring options for a new framework.
-However, it rejects instructing the British Business Bank to ring-fence …
+However, it rejects instructing the British Business Bank to ring-fence funds, arguing it would duplicate …

 Department for Science, Innovation and Technology